List of FIFA World Cup hosts: 2010 FIFA World Cup

-The first World Cup bidding process under continental rotation (the process of rotating hosting of the World Cup to each confederation in turn) was the 2010 FIFA World Cup, the first World Cup to be held in Africa.
-On 7 July 2001, during the FIFA Congress in Buenos Aires, a decision was ratified that the rotation would begin in Africa.
-On 23 September 2002, FIFA's executive committee confirmed that only African member associations would be invited to submit bids to host the 2010 FIFA World Cup.

-In January 2003, Nigeria entered the bidding process, but withdrew their bid in September.
-In March 2003, Sepp Blatter initially said Nigeria's plan to co host the 2010 FIFA World Cup with four African countries would not work.
-Nigeria had originally hoped to bid jointly with West African neighbours Benin, Ghana, and Togo.
+In January 2003, Nigeria also planned to enter the bidding process.
+Nigeria had hoped to bid jointly with West African neighbours Benin, Cameroon, Ghana, and Togo.
+In March 2003, Sepp Blatter said Nigeria's plan to co host the 2010 FIFA World Cup with four African countries would not work.
+Nigeria did not submit a separate bid and ultimately ended their ambition in September.

 After it was confirmed by FIFA that joint bidding would not be allowed in the future, Libya and Tunisia withdrew both of their bids on 8 May 2004.
-On 15 May 2004 in Zürich (the seventh consecutive time that a host selection has been made there), South Africa, after a narrow loss in the 2006 bidding, defeated perennial candidate Morocco to host, 14 votes to 10.
+On 15 May 2004 in Zürich, South Africa, after a narrow loss in the 2006 bidding, defeated perennial candidate Morocco to host, 14 votes to 10.
 Egypt received no votes.